 Have you seen the movie, Troy?
 What was it about?
 Making a name that will be remembered!
 Many of the inspectors within the FAA are just like that.
 The result is a large number of overzealous safety inspectors who are doing nothing except trying to make a name for themselves, even if it is just at their local office.
-They can get away with just about anything because they do it in the name of safety, and they cover oneanother's tracks very thoroughly.
-One thing that you can be sure of is that it is much more about making names, and budgets, than it is about safety, but all their ego stroking is done under the guise of safety.
+They can get away with just about anything because they do it under the guise of safety, and they cover oneanother's tracks very thoroughly.
+One thing that you can be sure of is that it is much more about making names, and fattening budgets, than it is about safety.

 The FAA showed up for an inspection at the base where I work; upon arrival they noticed a new fueling system which they had not seen at our other bases as we were the first to get it.
 We began to discuss the new system and problems I had found with our fuel systems overall.
 I mentioned that I had thought about sending some information up the chain to which the inspector asked if I had thought about sending it in the form of a safety enhancement report, something he was involved in creating within our company.
 Why would I do that?
 I'm talking about procedures, he's trying to make a safety issue of it.
 I guess he didn't listen very well to what I had said, but he did know how to do something that might make himself look good.

 I was sitting in a meeting not long ago listening to the DO of a large aviation company giving a lecture.
 He was talking about issues the FAA has been involved in, and the unpleasant nature experienced.
-This DO stated that 'what you need to remember is that FAA inspectors are not your friend'!
+This DO stated, "What you need to remember is that FAA inspectors are not your friend!"
 Truer words were never spoken.
 No matter how friendly they appear at the time, always remember that what you say can and will be held against you, and everything you say will be dug into if they can find a way, and your name will be attached to it.
 It is sad, but true!

 It really comes down to the fact that there are so many petty ways that an inspector can justify his/her existence that they really don't have to do something valuable.
 Here is an example: In the area where I fly, we have an 800 ft AGL tower just 1.5 miles from our helicopter base.
 The tower has been there a number of years, but over the course of the last three years I have flown in the area, the lights have been inoperative more than they have worked.
 What is worse, is that this tower is along our most frequent flight path.
 As required, we research NOTAM's and have them posted at the base, but that does not remove the danger of a tall unlit tower in our climb and descent flight path.

 After becoming seriously aggravated about the constantly renewed NOTAM's as opposed to fixing the lighting issue, I began seeking the appropriate avenue to address the issue.
 I began by calling our local FSDO; they told me that it was not their problem as long as NOTAM's were being issued, and that I needed to call Lockheed Martin, or the FCC.
 I next called Lockheed Martin, but that was as much of a joke as the Flight Service system has been since they took it over from the FAA.
 Lockheed Martin said that as long as the tower owners kept their NOTAM's current (every 30-days), there was no problem and nothing could be done.
-Next, I called the FCC; they told me there was nothing they could do, and where to go to view the law, which I did.
-In the end, per those fine agencies mentioned above, and the Code of Federal Regulations, I found that although there is a requirement for a lighting system to be installed on a tower structure over 200 feet, there is no requirement to repair that lighting system if it fails.
+Next, I called the FCC; they told me there was nothing they could do, but they were able to direct me to where find the law, which I did.
+In the end, per those fine agencies mentioned above and the Code of Federal Regulations, I found that although there is a requirement for a lighting system to be installed on a tower structure over 200-feet in height above ground, there is no requirement to repair that lighting system if it fails.
 The only requirement is that the tower owner report the outage (to Lockheed Martin) so that it can be listed on the NOTAM system every 30-days.

-Now here is a serious safety issue, but is the FAA doing anything about it?
+Now unlighted towers are a serious safety issue, but is the FAA doing anything about it?
 NO!
 You know why?
 It is just to hard; there are much easier ways to justify existence than address a real issue.

 How about just one more example of FAA negligence: EVERY hospital knows that they will be landing helicopters, yet planning a heli-pad is almost never a part of the overall hospital site plan.
-Rather, after the hospital is built, they try to squeeze a landing area into some little corner of the site where they couldn't put anything else that is equipped with nice tall.
+Rather, after the hospital is built, they try to squeeze a landing area into some little corner of the site where they couldn't put anything else.
 At some hospitals, this is even right in the parking lot where there is pedestrian and vehicular traffic.
 Sometimes a hospital actually pours a nice concrete pad fully equipped with a fine lighting system; then promptly decorates it with beautiful trees all planted to close to the pad so that when they start to grow good they become a serious hazard to helicopters landing.

-There are a lot of good inspectors in the FAA, but the problem is that there are a lot of bad ones to.
-The bad ones are a bad reflection on the good inspectors who really deserve respect, and on the FAA as a whole.
+There are many good inspectors in the FAA, but the problem is that there are a lot of bad ones.
+The bad ones are a bad reflection on the good inspectors who really deserve respect.
 What makes this worse is that rather than cull out the trash, they let the crap go on, and they cover it all up within the organization.

 The FAA Administrator Arrested for DWI, news flash from CNN on Dec 5th, 2011!
 You talk about the pot calling the kettle black!
 Here you go, the administrator himself arrested for DWI.
 Randy Babbitt, the head of the FAA, and an experienced pilot does exactly what the FAA will eagerly hold your feet to the fire for!
-Personally, I can not believe he did this.
 I'm betting that he gets out of it though, you know as well as I do, it's who you know that counts!
-Visit CNN, or view the article here.

 If you want the ultimate example of the ineptness of the FAA; the first recorded hijacking occurred in 1932; the first recorded US hijacking occurred in 1962; yet it took 39 more years with many more hijackings, and the attack on the World Trade Centers killing more than 5,000 people before it occurred to the FAA that maybe aircraft should have locking cockpit doors.
 How many times would someone have to break into your house or car before you decided that perhaps you should lock your doors?